majinmdub/Honeynet-SOC/README.md

 - SecurityIncident (Incidents created by Sentinel)
 - AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

-Prepare to be amazed as we uncover intriguing discoveries and advancements in our quest to enhance cybersecurity.
-Together, let's embark on this professional journey, driven by a commitment to safeguarding the digital landscape.
+Get ready for a rollercoaster ride as we dig into some fascinating finds and breakthroughs in our mission to beef up cybersecurity.
+So, let's jump into this adventure together, fueled by our shared dedication to making the digital world a safer place.

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/7ZaD7ej.png)